Ebook Next crichtonmichael 9780732283636 Books

 I found NEXT to be quite interesting, and eagerly followed some of the story-lines in the early morning hours.
 Yet, at the same time, there was no backbone to the story other than the cautionary message.
 This made the novel, at first to give the feeling of never-actually-taking-off, only to finally turn into an informative episodic collection of characters I hardly cared for.

-• In this novel MC continues to warn us about the risks of new technology, that he began exploring with Andromeda Strain and reached a peak with Jurassic Park (the book not the movie).
+This is, at most, a 3½ stars novel.
+I rounded it up (rather than down) because of the great books Crichton has given us in the past.
+My advise to Michael Crichton would be "no writer is big enough to totally ignore his editors". - In this novel MC continues to warn us about the risks of new technology, that he began exploring with Andromeda Strain and reached a peak with Jurassic Park (the book not the movie).
 In "Next" MC continues the explicit "academic paper" style he started with "State of Fear".
 "Next" contains a detailed bibliography, including website addresses, and an aftermath with his opinion about the issues raised by genetic engineering.
 The most valuable part of the book are the legal, scientific, ethical, moral and religious issues raised throughout the novel.
 Probably a non-fiction book would have been a better instrument to deliver his message, or at least, he should have tried harder to make this book a real novel.
 This is what it shares with "State of Fear".
 As a novel, this is one of MCs weakest, we really miss the good old style of Andromeda Strain, Congo, Sphere, and Jurassic Park.
 As other readers noted, too many caracters, too much going back and forth, and some of the plot is too exagerated (specially regarding the monkey boy and the talking parrot that by coincidence end up together).
 After all, I recommend reading the book, genetic engineering is a technology that in the long-term will affect our lifes and that of our grandchildren.
 MC shows with clarity all the nonsense that is going on right now, as he did in "State of Fear" regarding global warning, conveniently exaggerated by the media.
 I fully agree with his point of view regarding the absurdity of pattenting genes, the dangerous relationships between universities and private firms, and the overstataments being made about short-term results.